aamrits/frontend-interview-questions/javascript-concepts.md

 </div>

 #### QA13
-### ☘️ Event Handling: Learn about event listeners, event delegation, and the event object
+### ☘️ What is Event Handling.
+Briefly explain about event listeners, event delegation, and the event object

 <div align="right">